Array#pack should warn (or raise) if an invalid pack string is given

 A future version could raise an exception.

-#4 Updated by Eric Hodel almost 2 years ago
+#4 Updated by Eric Hodel about 2 years ago

 - Status changed from Assigned to Closed